-To give you a short-cut to success on your project we have a free checklist of the 100 essential evaluation criteria every test developer should be looking for.
+To give you a short-cut to success on your project we have a free checklist of the 100 essential e-authoring system evaluation criteria every test developer should consider.
 Just fill in the form below and one of our team will send you a copy.

 GradeMaker is proud to be part of the Stephen Austin Group

 Established in 1768, Stephen Austin provides world-class security printing, packaging and distribution of high-stakes national and professional examinations.
 Through GradeMaker, the Stephen Austin Group is supporting awarding bodies to futureproof their processes and begin their e-assessment journey.